 Mechanical Engineering Technology

-- Complete a general mechanical engineering technology program which provides graduates with problem solving skills, communications expertise and knowledge of practical applications demanded by the complex world of modern business and industry.
+- Develop problem solving skills, communications expertise and knowledge of practical applications demanded by the complex world of modern industry.

-- Learn how to program and operate computer numerical control machines, industrial robots, microcontrollers and rapid prototyping machines used in manufacturing.
+- Learn how to program and operate CNC machines, industrial robots, microcontrollers and rapid prototyping machines used in manufacturing.

-- Offers students a broad foundation and the technical skills needed to support engineering activities, particularly in the design, testing and manufacturing of products, systems and devices.
+- Obtain the technical skills needed design, test and manufacture products, systems and devices.

 - Flexible scheduling options include evening and distance learning classes.